 To begin with, I want you to know that being a leader requires taking risks.
 It requires knowing that failure is an opportunity to learn of a better way.
 Most importantly, it requires taking a step forward when others will not move or are telling you to take a step back.
 Leadership requires being ready to face and endure danger or pain and demonstrate courage to others via your actions.

-I couldn’t agree more, but you must also embrace the idea that your position holds value and you need to stop holding yourself back and stop being so timid.
-Sometimes the only thing holding us back from great success is a little ambition.
-Bruce Lee said it best when he said “If you always put a limit on everything you do, physical or anything else, it will spread into your work and into your life.
+I couldn’t agree more, but you must also embrace the idea that your position holds value, and you need to stop holding yourself back and stop being so timid.
+Sometimes, a little ambition is the only thing holding us back from great success.
+Bruce Lee said it best when he said, “If you always put a limit on everything you do, physical or anything else, it will spread into your work and into your life.
 There are no limits.
-There are only plateaus, and you must not stay there, you must go beyond them.”
+There are only plateaus, and you must not stay there, you must go beyond them.“

 You can get out of those plateaus by first getting rid of your anchors.
 You need to stop associating with people that treat you as anything less than what you know you are.
 Understand and accept that your circle of friends and family might be substantially reduced when you do this and be okay with that.
 Understand that you are better off without that in your life.
 Seriously!
 What do you really lose when a toxic or negative person is out of your life?

 Next, go out of your way to discuss the issues or ideas that you’re passionate about.
 That’s right!
 I’m telling you to start the conversation for once.
-Feel free to write about your ideas and get it out there.
-In other words; share!
+Feel free to write about your ideas and get them out there.
+In other words, share!
 Share your thoughts and opinions.
 Share things that interest you on social media or get into a debate.
-By doing so, you will find others that share similar ideas and you will find people who will lift you up rather than tear you down.
+By doing so, you will find others that share similar ideas and people who will lift you up rather than tear you down.

 Risk being wrong; it’s okay!
 In other words, be as willing to learn as you are willing to teach.
-Something I often tell others is that one of the dumbest things we can do is to deny ourselves the opportunity of being wrong.
+Something I often tell others is that one of the dumbest things we can do is deny ourselves the opportunity to be wrong.
 We should desire the acquisition of new information and perspective.
 We should crave that growth if we truly want to be better people or have a greater understanding.
-We should never let a preconceived notion dictate the information we will examine and we should never be so stubborn as to ignore even the most remote of possibilities.
-Unfortunately, this is almost the definition of the modern standard and we are clearly living its repercussions.
+We should never let a preconceived notion dictate the information we will examine, and we should never be so stubborn as to ignore even the most remote of possibilities.
+Unfortunately, this is almost the definition of the modern standard, and we are clearly living its repercussions.
 If you want real change, be different; question everything.

-Furthermore, being brave is not about comfort and it is not about the absence of fear.
+Furthermore, being brave is not about comfort, and it is not about the absence of fear.
 Being brave is very uncomfortable at times.
 You need to embrace the idea that this discomfort is okay.
 Thomas Paine once said, “The real man smiles in trouble, gathers strength from distress, and grows brave by reflection.”
-I believe this is great advice but one must be willing to engage before any of those can be achieved.
+This is great advice, but one must be willing to engage before any of those can be achieved.